bigfleet/jimvanfleet.com/content/posts/2009-07-12-laptops-down-terrible-noises-for-beautiful-people.md

 We then would try different "games" like having the group spontaneously switch from one to another, or making a particular noise as a spatula travelled through the crowd.
 We also had a simulation of the game of Life where if you were too lonely or too crowded, you'd stop making your sound.

 It was a very welcome break and pallet cleanser for the brain.
-A very interesting interlude, and if it sounds intriguing to you, you can read more at the website for the <a href="http://www.schooloflearning.org/">School of Learning</a>.
+A very interesting interlude.